ebu/ebu_adm_renderer/README.md

-                        automatically try to fix faulty block format durations --programme id        select an audioProgramme to render by ID --comp-object id      select an audioObject by ID from a complementary group --strict              treat unknown ADM attributes as errors
+                        automatically try to fix faulty block format durations --programme id        select an audioProgramme to render by ID --comp-object id      select an audioObject by ID from a complementary group --apply-conversion {to_cartesian,to_polar}
+                        Apply conversion to Objects audioBlockFormats before
+                        rendering
+  --strict              treat unknown ADM attributes as errors
 ```